 Prussing teachers leverage Graide Network support to achieve strategic goals.

-With their initial concern overcome, the Graide Network pilot was rolled into a full partnership for ELA, social studies and science teachers in grades 5 through 8.
-Over the past few months, Prussing teachers have leveraged Graiders to meaningfully increase writing opportunities for their students across the curriculum and dramatically accelerate the feedback loop.
+With their initial concern overcome, the Graide Network pilot was rolled into a full partnership for ELA, social studies, and science teachers in grades 5 through 8.
+Over the past 18 months, Prussing teachers have leveraged Graiders to meaningfully increase writing opportunities for their students across the curriculum and dramatically accelerate the feedback loop.
 They have been able to accomplish other strategic goals as well, including:

 Improve Data-Driven Instruction:

 Before, analyzing data meant combing through stacks of essays and creating piles of papers by problem-area.
 Prussing teachers have reimagined this process.
 As Mr. Kadri explains:

 “Now, The Graide Network creates digital piles for me - I can quickly see how my students are performing across various rubric components.
 I can see which students are struggling with organizing their writing, who needs help crafting a strong, focused thesis, or which kids are missing topic and transition sentences.
 I’m able to group students more effectively by areas of need and create targeted, personalized lesson plans and assignments for them.”

 Plus, The Graide Network enables teachers to track and analyze data over the course of the school year through a digital portfolio.
 As more assignments are completed, teachers can easily measure student and class-wide growth over time.
 Tracking and analyzing objective, student-focused, classroom-level data has been a big win.